This vape is unique because it’s the first model I’ve reviewed that you’re supposed to use water with.

 I still think people looking for the best high-end vape overall should consider the Volcano, and if you’re looking specifically for the strongest or most comfortable vapor I also recommend checking out the Plenty.
 In my humble opinion those are just better-made, more reliable vapes with the same level of performance.

-*** Update 9/13: After 9 months of occasional use my unit has stopped working, it no longer heats up.
-Luckily this happened within my 1-year warranty period, but VapeXhale doesn’t currently have the parts available to repair my unit, so I will have to wait a few months to have it fixed.
-Most people would be pretty pissed about this, but based on the reliability complaints I’ve received about this model I suppose I saw it coming.
+*** Update Sept 2013: After 9 months of occasional use my unit has stopped working, it no longer heats up.
+Luckily this happened within my 1-year warranty period, but VapeXhale doesn’t currently have the parts available to repair my unit, so I will have to wait to have it fixed.

 You have this part here; this is the base of the unit, this is the part that heats up.
 Then this part is what they call the HydraTube; this is part that you put your water in and that take your draw from.
 To use this vape it’s a pretty straightforward process.
 You turn it on and let it heat up for at least 10 minutes, I’ve found that’s a minimum, if you can let it go for 15 or 20 minutes, that’s even better.
 You’ll heat it up, and in the meantime while it’s heating up, what you’ll do is take out the EZ Load Bowl which is basically the chamber you’re going to put your material in; that’s this thing right here.
 You’re going to take this, it has a little cap on it, you’re going to to take off the cap, like that, and you put your material in here.
 They recommend to fill it anywhere from 20% to 80% up, in here, you don’t want to pack it too tight because you don’t want to impede the airflow.
 You put the cap back on when it’s packed.
 It should fit pretty snugly right back inside the top piece.
 Then you would take your HydraTube piece and fill it up with some water, I have mine filled not too far above where the slits are in here, or where the air comes out of.
 Then you’re pretty much ready to go.
 What I’m going to do is get right into the demo clip of me using this thing while I continue talking about it.